LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 #.
 Convert each ``reexport/1`` directive into a :ref:`directives_uses_2`
    directive and ``public/1`` predicate directives (see next section).
 #.
 Convert any ``meta_predicate/1`` directives into Logtalk
-   :ref:`directives_meta_predicate_1`
-   directives by replacing the module meta-argument indicator, ``:``, with the Logtalk meta-argument indicator, ``0``.
-Closures must be represented using an integer denoting the number of additional arguments that will be appended to construct a goal.
+   :ref:`directives_meta_predicate_1` directives by replacing the module meta-argument indicator, ``:``, with the Logtalk meta-argument indicator ``0`` for goal meta-arguments.
+For closure meta-arguments, use an integer denoting the number of additional arguments that will be appended to construct a goal.
 Arguments which are not meta-arguments are represented by the ``*`` character.
+Do not use argument mode indicators such as ``?``, or ``+``, or ``-`` as Logtalk supports :ref:`mode directives <predicates_mode>`.
 #.
 Convert any explicit qualified calls to module predicates to messages
    by replacing the ``(:)/2`` operator with the :ref:`control_send_to_object_2` message sending operator when the referenced modules are also being converted into objects.
 Calls in the pseudo-module ``user`` can be encapsulated using the :ref:`control_external_call_1` Logtalk external call control construct.
 You can also use instead a :ref:`directives_uses_2` directive where the first argument would be the atom ``user`` and the second argument a list of all external predicates.
-This alternative has the advantage of not requiring changes to the code making the predicate calls.
+This alternative has the advantages of not requiring changes to the code making the predicate calls and of better visibility for the documenting and diagramming tools.
 #.
 If your module uses the database built-in predicates to implement
    module local mutable state using dynamic predicates, add both :ref:`directives_private_1` and